William the Conqueror: Last years

 Sources for William's actions between 1082 and 1084 are meagre.
-According to the historian David Bates, this probably means that little happened of note, and that because William was on the continent, there was nothing for the Anglo-Saxon Chronicle to record.
-In 1082 William ordered the arrest of his half-brother Odo.
+According to the historian David Bates, this probably means that little of note happened, and that because William was on the continent, there was nothing for the Anglo-Saxon Chronicle to record.
+In 1082, William ordered the arrest of his half-brother Odo.
 The exact reasons are unclear, as no contemporary author recorded what caused the quarrel between the half-brothers.
-Orderic Vitalis later recorded that Odo had aspirations to become pope.
-Orderic also related that Odo had attempted to persuade some of William's vassals to join Odo in an invasion of southern Italy.
+Orderic Vitalis later recorded that Odo had aspirations to become pope and that Odo had attempted to persuade some of William's vassals to join Odo in an invasion of southern Italy.
 This would have been considered tampering with the king's authority over his vassals, which William would not have tolerated.
 Although Odo remained in confinement for the rest of William's reign, his lands were not confiscated.
-More difficulties struck in 1083, when William's son Robert rebelled once more with support from the French king.
+In 1083, William's son Robert rebelled once more with support from the French king.
 A further blow was the death of Queen Matilda on 2 November 1083.
 William was always described as close to his wife, and her death would have added to his problems.

 Maine continued to be difficult, with a rebellion by Hubert de Beaumont-au-Maine, probably in 1084.
-Hubert was besieged in his castle at Sainte-Suzanne by William's forces for at least two years, but he eventually made his peace with the king and was restored to favour.
+Hubert was besieged in his castle at Sainte-Suzanne by William's forces for at least two years, but he eventually made peace with the king and was restored to favour.
 William's movements during 1084 and 1085 are unclear – he was in Normandy at Easter 1084 but may have been in England before then to collect the danegeld assessed that year for the defence of England against an invasion by King Cnut IV of Denmark.
 Although English and Norman forces remained on alert throughout 1085 and into 1086, the invasion threat was ended by Cnut's death in July 1086.